heddevanderlugt/MAUI---MPD-Audio-User-Interface/README.md

 # MAUI - MPD Audio User Interface
 This module let you use any MPD based audio player using your own hardware buttons and/or LCD screen.
-Developed to reuse the buttons and lcd from my audioset to control a Raspberry PI audio setup.
-I choose Moode Audio but should work with any MPD based audio setup i.e XBMC/Kodi.
+Developed to integrate a Raspberry Audio player in my audioset and reuse the LCD and buttons from a second hand tuner.
+I use Moode Audio but this should work with any MPD based audio setup i.e XBMC/Kodi.

 Picture below shows my audio setup, top device is a modified tuner which internals are replaced by a Raspberry PI 3B running Moode Audio.